In this article

-Before trying any of these steps, we recommend reviewing this article on troubleshooting calculation issues to properly identify the slow formulas in your doc.
+Before trying any of these steps, we recommend reviewing this article on troubleshooting calculation to help identify any formulas slowing down your doc.

 When your doc is done calculating, the performance tool will give you a sorted list of which tables took the longest to calculate.

-Expand the name of the table to see which specific columns are slow.
+Expand the name of the table to see which specific columns contain a slower formula.

 Click the name of the table to navigate to it, then open the formula that is slow.

 If you no longer need it, delete the column or formula.

 If you do need it, look through the list of Top Tips below.
 If your formula is listed, follow the instructions to adjust it before looking at the General Guidelines.

 If you don't see your formula on the list, read the list of General Guidelines at the bottom of this page for more ideas of how to optimize your doc.